neonboxx/gatsby-starter-netlify-cms/src/pages/index.md

 heading: Veterinary Physiotherapist in Manchester
 subheading: Veterinary Physiotherapy
 mainpitch:
-  title: " "
+  title: Delete me
-  description: " "
+  description: "delete me "
 description: "Sun Hill Veterinary Physiotherapy is a family run veterinary physiotherapy centre based in Greater Manchester focusing on the physiotherapeutic treatment and rehabilitation of horses and canines.
 We pride